 “I just want to make her a great hero and make a great story and great amazons where we’re not thinking about it.
 That is a victory.”

-When asked what it’s like to play the love interest in the movie, Chris Pine immediately lit up and complemented his co-star’s warmth and curiosity.
+When asked what it’s like to play the love interest in the Wonder Woman, Chris Pine immediately lit up and complemented his co-star’s warmth and curiosity.

 “I mean look at her,” he said gesturing to Gadot.
 “It’s not a bad gig.”